pfheatwole/thesis/content/introduction.rst

 ===============

-Use simulation-based filtering to combine the filtered position data with a paragliding dynamics model to estimate the wind forces that were interacting with the glider.
+Use simulation-based filtering to combine the filtered position data with a paraglider dynamics model to estimate the wind forces that were interacting with the glider.